ThatCooperLewis/nixos-config/unpure-commands.md

 ## Unpure Commands

-To my knowledge, these commands needed to be run separately before Nix could be fully pure
+These commands needed to be run separately before Nix could do its thing.
+Maybe one day I'll figure out how to import/link them properly

 - `home-manager` needed to be added to nix-channel